 - Cool before slicing, if you can possibly wait.
 Traditionally this is served cold, but I enjoyed it warm from the oven.

 The crust is an interesting story in itself.
-A friend and blogging buddy served it to me the other day in the form of an amazing apple pie.
-Her focus is on baking, and she has a passion for the science behind it all.
-The crust was unusually tender and flaky and it turns out that vodka is the secret ingredient.
-And it’s not just a gimmick.
+It’s not just a gimmick.
 The problem with pie crusts is that the water needed to moisten the dough also develops gluten in the flour, which can make them tough.
 Apparently alcohol doesn’t do that, so you end up with a very tender crust.
 The idea seems to have originated with Cooks Illustrated.
-My friend’s recipe is a variation and the only downside I found is that it’s a little tough to work with; you have to be willing to repair cracks and patch it like crazy.
-I’m still on the fence about whether this crust will take the place of my go-to crust, but I can’t argue with the end result.
-I’ll have to make a few more pies before I make my decision ;)
+I found is that it’s a little tough to work with; you have to be willing to repair cracks and patch it like crazy.
+I’m still on the fence, but I can’t argue with the end result.
+I’ll have to make a few more pies before I make my decision 😉

 - Put the flour salt and sugar in the bowl of a processor and pulse to blend.